What is an Aesthetician?

-Aestheticians may treat previously diagnosed skin conditions, such as acne or eczema but they are not allowed to diagnose unknown conditions and must refer clients to a medical specialist, such as a dermatologist in these cases.
-Generally, an aesthetician aims to give a client a soothing and enjoyable treatment which will address any skin problems the client has and improve the quality and appearance of their skin.
+Aestheticians may treat previously diagnosed skin conditions, such as acne or eczema, but they are not allowed to diagnose unknown conditions and must refer clients to a medical specialist, such as a dermatologist.
+Generally, an aesthetician aims to give a client a soothing and enjoyable treatment, which will address any skin problems the client may have and improve the quality and appearance of their skin.

 Treatments given may include:

 - Facial exfoliation

 - Extractions and specialized acne treatments

 - Light chemical peels

 Would you make a good aesthetician?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of an Aesthetician like?

 Aestheticians will usually find work in a salon or spa-type environment which should be a very pleasant environment to work in.
 These places are usually quiet and aim to be soothing and tranquil, designed to add to the relaxing experience of the treatments for the client.
 As there are many salons and spas in most towns and cities, it should not be necessary to travel too far to find a suitable position.